-Despite evidence proving the benefits of wearing a seat belt, 20% of Missouri motorists are still not making it click.
-Even worse, 63% of occupants killed in crashes in Missouri were unrestrained.
+Despite evidence proving the benefits of wearing a seat belt, 20 percent of Missouri motorists are still not making it click.
+Even worse, 63 percent of occupants killed in crashes in Missouri were unrestrained.

 "Local motorists should be prepared for stepped up Click It or Ticket enforcement," said Sheriff Brad DeLay.
 "We'll be out there to remind you seat belts can - and do - save lives."

 Buckle Up and Arrive Alive.
 For information on Missouri seatbelt usage, visit www.saveMOlives.com.

 The Lawrence County Sheriff's Office will be hosting a 700 hour basic law enforcement academy starting August 10, 2017.
 Those who successfully complete the academy will have a Missouri class A peace officer license.
 Along with the license, graduates will be certified in several other law enforcement areas.

 The academy will be Tuesday and Thursday nights, Saturday days and some Sundays.
 The academy end June 2018.
 Cost for the academy is $5,000.00 plus fees.
 Those wishing to apply can download an application from www.mosheriffs.com.

 If anyone has further questions, they can contact the Missouri Sheriff's Association through their website or the Lawrence County Sheriff's Office at 417-466-2131.

 Financial Aid is available through Missouri State University.